Darkmatter126ms/Wealth-Wellness-Hub/WealthWell_Demo_Script.md

 Once you're in, you will be prompted to answer a set of questions to determine your risk profile, and based on what you answer, you will be given a risk-class.
 We personalise your financial wellness score using a dynamic risk profile, because financial health isn’t one-size-fits-all.

-Afterwards, users will be prompt to give feedback on the app for every 10 logins, and for first-time users, there will be a quick walkthrough to use the app, especially features that we think users may miss.
+Afterwards, users will be prompt to give feedback on the app for every 10 logins, and for first-time users, there will be a quick walkthrough to use the app, especially features that users may tend to miss.

 ---